 - Star Trek: Enterprise.
 Hinted at in "Babel One" when Captain Archer notices that Commander Shran is having a relationship with his Number Two Talas.

 Shran: Andorian women are far more aggressive than Earth females.
 She made...an overture.
 I had a choice — charge her with assaulting a superior...or mate with her.

-Battlestar Galactica.
-Happens between Colonel Tigh and his wife Ellen in one episode, but it's made perfectly clear their relationship is seriously dysfunctional (actually the writers specifically included the scene to show there was in fact some attraction between the two).
+- Battlestar Galactica.
+Happens between Colonel Tigh and his wife Ellen in one episode, but it's made perfectly clear their relationship is seriously dysfunctional.
+The writers specifically included the scene to show there was, in fact, some attraction between the two despite this.

-The Castle episode "Always Buy Retails" contains a good example of this trope.
-Castle and his ex-wife having quite a brawl, with her legs knocking glasses and pictures of the table, them breaking bed, her ripping off the curtain and eventually both falling off said bed so hard that pictures fall off the wall and break.
+- The Castle episode "Always Buy Retail" contains a good example of this trope.
+Castle and his ex-wife having quite a brawl, with her legs knocking glasses and pictures off the table, them breaking the bed, her ripping off the curtain, and eventually both falling off said bed so hard that pictures fall off the wall and break.
 And it seems that it was most casual too.

-In Smallville, Wrath, Lana Lang temporarily gains super powers identical to Clark's.
+- In the Smallville episode "Wrath," Lana Lang temporarily gains superpowers identical to Clark's.
 This means they can finally have sex without him destroying her.
 Earthquakes ensue.
-Results in a Crowning Moment of Funny as the entire town—including their mutual best friend Chloe—feel the quakes, and Chloe later arrives at the Kent Farm and discovers (to her supreme awkwardness) the source of the quakes.
+Results in a funny moment as the entire town—including their mutual best friend Chloe—feel the quakes, and Chloe later arrives at the Kent Farm and discovers (to her supreme awkwardness) the source of the quakes.